ros2/design/articles/ros2_threat_model.md

 require.</li>
         <li>Internet-facing channels and robot-only channels should be
 isolated.</li>
-        <li>Components behaviors should be reliant to a lost of communication
+        <li>Components behaviors should be tolerant of a loss of communication
 (e.g. go to x,y vs set velocity to vx, vy).</li>
       </ul>
     </td>